These Thumbprint Cookies were always one of my favorite Christmas Cookie recipes. Buttery cookies rolled in nuts and filled with jam or jelly.

 - 1 teaspoon vanilla

-Cream butter, shortening and brown sugar on medium until fluffy.
-Add egg yolk & vanilla.
+Cream butter, shortening and brown sugar until fluffy.
+Add egg yolk and vanilla.
+(Set egg white aside in a small bowl.)

 Combine flour and salt and add in a little at a time until incorporated.

+Divide dough into 20 pieces and roll into balls.
 Beat egg white in a small bowl.
-Divide dough into 16 pieces and roll into balls.
-Dip each ball in the egg whites and then into the nut mixture pressing to adhere.
+Dip each cookie dough ball in the egg whites and then into the nuts, pressing to adhere.

 Place each ball of dough about 2″ apart and using the end of a spoon or your thumb, make an indentation in each cookie.
+Seal any cracks that form on the sides.
 Freeze 15-20 minutes.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)